ciberado/iam-workshop/README.md

 Remember: as a developer, Bob has received his credentials from Alice (inside `bob.json`).

-* First, remove Alice credentials  (we are not global administrators any more)
+* First, remove Alice credentials  (we are not global administrators anymore)

 ```bash
 unset AWS_ACCESS_KEY_ID